msuiche/smbaloo/README.md

 pfn 84600      -R--ADK--V  pfn 84603      -W--ADK--V  pfn 84604      -W--ADK--V  pfn 80009      -W--ADK--V
 ```

-Again, on my machine `poi(hal!HalpInterruptController)` PFN happened to be constant across multiple reboots with a physical address of `0x80009000` - and this happened also to be true on a different machine where it was `0x40009000`.
+Again, on my machine `poi(hal!HalpInterruptController)` PFN happened to be constant across multiple reboots with a physical address of `0x80009000` (with debug mode on.
+Thanks to DumpIt, the value is `0x80005000` when debug mode is off) - and this happened also to be true on a different machine where it was `0x40009000`.

 We can already see a pattern where the PFN for `poi(hal!HalpInterruptController)` is `nt!MmPhysicalMemoryBlock->Run[0].BasePage + 0x9`.